 For one of our railroad clients, we found nearly $600,000 in first year cost savings from rate changes and billing error corrections in one year alone and we found $868,000 in first year cost savings and refunds for another.

 - Obtain lower costs in deregulated energy markets and protect against price spikes.
 In deregulated or open states (like Texas or Ohio), it is critical to proactively source and secure market competitive supply rates for electricity and natural gas not only to ensure lower overall utility costs, but also to eliminate the price volatility caused by extreme weather conditions.
 One only needs to consider the fallout from the 2021 Texas ice storms to understand the enormous consequences of supply constraints caused by unexpected weather events.
-Those not locked into fixed rates at that time saw their prices per kilowatt hour increase up to 100 times the normal rate, taking a huge toll on profitability for many businesses.
+Those not locked into fixed rates at that time saw their prices per kilowatt hour increase up to 100 times the normal rate, taking a huge toll on profitability for

 - Be prepared for sustainability reporting requirements.
 Beyond saving money, there’s another critical reason that railroads need to focus on energy spend.
 More and more stakeholders including regulators and investors are demanding increasingly detailed emissions reporting including calculations for scope 1, 2, and 3 carbon emissions and detailed public disclosures including established emissions reduction targets.
 Meeting these expectations starts with in-depth knowledge of energy spending and detailed analysis of utility data.